 HitFilm Pro is the prime option for artists and video editors in the professional world.
-You’ll have all the editing, compositing, titling, and 3D tools you need in a single product.
+You’ll have all the editing, compositing, titling and 3D tools you need in a single product.
 No need to move between applications.
-This paid software is $349 and can be installed on three different desktops at a time.
+This paid software is $349 and can be installed on 3 different desktops at a time.
 Because of its intensive tools, Hitfilm Pro requires a powerful processor and is most widely used by industry pros.
-That doesn’t mean you can’t learn it as a beginner editor though!
+That doesn’t mean you can’t learn it as a beginner editor!
 Eventually, pro apps may be some of the most easy-to-use video editing software you know.

 Sony Vegas Pro

 Sony Vegas Pro Vegas Pro has all the tools you need for professional video editing with advanced HDR color correction, live streaming and sound design.
 It has a plethora of tools such as unlimited video and audio tracks, storyboard and timeline synchronization, scene detection, nested timelines, adjustment tracks, keyframing and automation control and Multicam editing.

 We’ve told you what the best video editing software in 2021 is, but now you know where to start as a beginner.
 So why not start making a video now?
 With our rich catalog of how-to articles and your new knowledge of the best video editing software for beginners, you are that much wiser as a filmmaker!

 Jessica Peterson is a travel and documentary filmmaker with a background in journalism and marketing.
 She has 20 years of experience producing content in 114 cities and 25 countries.
 In 2016, she directed and produced her own documentary about her then-home of Guam.
 Working under the name Global Girl Travels, her clients include CNN, United Airlines, Southwest Airlines, Matador Network, and Tastemade.